MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/component-behavior.md

 ## Update OnReset using custom property

-Besides resetting a component instance from the outside of the component, there is another method to trigger the OnReset from the inside. "**Raise OnReset when value changes**" is an option when creating a custom input property, and it allows the value changes of this property to trigger OnReset of the component.
+Besides resetting a component instance from the outside of the component, there's another method to trigger the OnReset from the inside. "**Raise OnReset when value changes**" is an option when creating a custom input property.
+And it allows the value changes of this property to trigger OnReset of the component.
 This method is designed to set and reset default value easily.

 > ![OnReset example](./media/component-behavior/property-trigger.png)